 Humans might not hibernate but may still need more winter sleep, study suggests

-Researchers say if the findings can be replicated in a healthy population, this would be first evidence for a need to adjust sleep habits to season.
+Could this be the first evidence we need to adjust our sleep habits to the season?

 Humans do not hibernate, but new research suggests we might need more sleep during the winter.